engineeringwitharavind/SQL/README.md

 - A SQL file `.sql` contains solutions done by me.
 You can correct me if i am wrong and modify it as needed.

 ### Further Learning:
-After Completing these Exercises Try to solve Problems on
+After Completing these Exercises Try to solve SQL Exercises on

 - Mode Analytics [Here.](https://mode.com/)
 - Hacker-Rank [Here.](https://www.hackerrank.com/domains/sql)